esausilva/synology-photos-slideshow-api/README.md

 ```

 - `UriBase.ServerIpOrHostname`: The IP or hostname of your Synology NAS device.
-- `UriBase.Post`: The default for Synology NAS devices is **5000**.
+- `UriBase.Port`: The default port for Synology NAS devices is **5000**.
 If you are using a different port, update this value to match.
 - `SynologyUser.Account`: The username for your Synology NAS device.
 It can be your main account or a service account with enough privileges to access files.
 - `SynologyUser.Password`: The password for your Synology NAS device.
 - `SynoApiOptions.FileStationSearchFolders`: A list of folders on your Synology NAS device to search for photos.
 Must be absolute paths.